apaul10-dot/hackpad/README.md

 # FootyPad

-A custom 4-button mechanical keyboard designed for soccer enthusiasts and gamers.
-This hackpad features soccer-themed keymaps and macros, perfect for soccer games, streaming, or just showing your love for the beautiful game.
+This hackpad is for soccer players and gamers, something that I am.
+It is desinged for soccer related games such as FIFA in which the buttons can be used for functions such as moving and scoring goals.
+I found my inspiration for this hackpad through my love of soccer and the game of FIFA.

 ---